-In this blog post, Jon Brown, Senior Account Manager at Huble Digital, explains how a PR backlinking strategy can get you targeted media placements to boost your brand awareness while providing strong SEO advantages.
+In this blog post, we look at how a PR backlinking strategy can get you targeted media placements to boost your brand awareness while providing strong SEO advantages.

 The question we’re often asked is: “How do you measure PR?”